Doctor: Most Americans “just one serious illness away from bankruptcy.”

 “Even the best job-based health insurance often vanishes when prolonged illness causes job loss – just when families need it most.
 Private health insurance is a defective product, akin to an umbrella that melts in the rain,” says Himmelstein.

 The research showed little difference in the proportion of bankruptcy filings related to medical expenses since the ACA passed.
 In all, 67.5% of debtors said medical costs contributed to their bankruptcy in the first three years from the start of the law, compared to 65.5% prior to its passing.
+Additionally, 52% of all debt collection lawsuits are medical related and less than 10% of those sued defend against a debt collection lawsuit.

 The authors note, however, that bankruptcy filings are usually indicative of the financial suffering of the American middle class, who are more likely to go to bankruptcy court to protect assets such as property than low-income Americans, who were helped the most by the ACA.